Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 ### 5. Demand reduction

-There's little surprise, in the end, that the government’s Jet Zero plans don't mention demand reduction at all, despite expert advice from the CCC and popular pressure from campaign groups.
-It's a government that wants to have it all.
+There’s little surprise, in the end, that the government’s Jet Zero plans don’t mention demand reduction at all, despite expert advice from the CCC and popular pressure from campaign groups.
+It’s a government that wants to have it all.
 Emissions reduction *and* endless growth.
 Climate action *and* business-as-usual.
 Cake *and* eat it.

 The reality is that we are facing climate breakdown *right now*.
 Not in 30 years’ time.
 People will lose their lives, and indeed already are, because of the climate crisis.
-It's an emergency, and we need an emergency response, not a shiny plan that gives big promises but essentially allows us to carry on as normal.
+It’s an emergency, and we need an emergency response, not a shiny plan that gives big promises but essentially allows us to carry on as normal.

 It will be a vote-winner, sure.
 Telling people to change how they live is never going to be a popular policy.
 But the reality of the climate crisis is that we will have to change *everything* about the way we live – either now, through choice and good policy, or later, through force, when we don't have any choice left.